cacophony-wj/licentia_black/README.md

 ## :book: Preamble

-_Licentia NEXT_ is a descendant to one of _Wabbajack's_ oldest and most well-regarded adult modlists -- Licentia BLACK.
+_Licentia NEXT_ is a descendant to one of _Wabbajack's_ oldest and most well-regarded adult modlists &mdash; Licentia BLACK.
 It features optional non-fetish content with a series of _OStim-based_ mods and quests and an emphasis on build variety, backed up by an accessible Power Fantasy design philosophy.

 > [!TIP]